 The fractured denominations of Christianity, where each differs from the rest due to some degree of Scriptural interpretation or another, they all point fingers at one another [whether or not that is the intent] in ways that are parallel to the Pharisees calling out Jesus for having not disciplined his disciples.
 This is how one should see this reading.
 One must be prompted to look within one’s heart to understand why it is one sits in a pew in a church, listening to Scripture being read and sermons being preached.

-One must ask oneself, “Am I just honoring God with my lips and not my heart, because I come to church in vain, loving the presentation of ritual and tradition as doctrine, more than loving God through ministry that gets my hand dirty in self-sacrifice?”
+One must ask oneself, “Am I just honoring God with my lips and not my heart, because I come to church in vain, loving the presentation of ritual and tradition as doctrine, more than loving God through ministry that gets my hands dirty in self-sacrifice?”

 The question Christians must ask themselves individually is, “Have I become a Pharisee?”